DrDos0016/museum-of-zzt/README.md

 ### Django Admin

 The Django administration (accessible at /admin) requires that a user with access to it exists.
 One can be created from the commandline with `python manage.py createsuperuser`.
+If you are using the included database dump, there should be a user named "admin" with a password of "password" that is already marked as one.